zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/_index.md

 curl -fsL https://install.portworx.com/upgrade | bash -s -- --scaledownsharedapps off
 ```

+{{<info>}}
-> **Reboot requirement:**
+**Reboot requirement:**
-> By default, the upgrade process scales down shared applications as that avoids a node reboot when upgrading between major Portworx versions.
+By default, the upgrade process scales down shared applications as that avoids a node reboot when upgrading between major Portworx versions.
 Disabling that flag would mean the node would need a reboot before Portworx comes up with the new major version.
+{{</info>}}

 ### Troubleshooting {#troubleshooting}